MicrosoftDocs/intellicode/docs/custom-models.md

 - The base model for the language you're using (which is trained on thousands of public GitHub repos)
 - Any team models you've trained
-- Any team models which are associated with the Git repository you’re working in
+- Any team models that are associated with the Git repository you’re working in

 You don't need to manage which models apply to which solution or codebase because IntelliCode takes care of this for you.